Semi-automatically optimized calibration of internal combustion engines: Optimizing the AVL Engine Model

+As indicated above, the so-obtained data are used as a base set for a first run of Algorithm~\ref{algo:calibration}, albeit with a deactivated emission constraint.
+Due to the omission of constraint~\eqref{eq:integral-emission-constraint}, the while loop exits immediately as a feasible solution $\SOLprelim$ to the ILP can always be found in this case.
+Due to empty stacks and the drivability constraints, which are still active, there may still be gaps in $\SOLprelim$, though.
+These are closed subsequently by interpoation-guided measurements; cf.\ Section~\ref{sec:hunt-mode}.
+For the comparison of an engine map, i.e., a single component of a solution map, that respects the drivability constraint to one that does not, see Figure~\ref{fig:af-comp}.

-In the current example run it took an additional $45.8$ hours to close all measurement holes.
-The average fuel consumption for $100$ kilometers of the so-derived preliminary solution is $4.65$ liters.
+It took an additional $45.8$ hours to close all measurement holes.
+Figure~\ref{fig:saturation} depicts the saturation of the operation field before this completion.
+The average fuel consumption for $100$ kilometers of the so-derived preliminary solution is $4.65$ liters in the \nedc.
 Since this optimization does not take exhaust emissions into account, the cycle integrals of \CO, \HC and \NX are rather high: 3.68, 1.72 and 5.26, respectively, per \nedc.
 The solution map obtained in the first calibration phase serves as the basis of the full calibration.